hazelweakly/hazelweakly.me/src/blog/scaling-innovation-building-ecosystems.md

 > 2. Your customer focus
 > 3. Your efficiency
 > 4. Your stability of revenue
-> 5. Your ability to maximize opportunity
+> 5. Your ability to maximise opportunity
 >
 > ...
 All increase, SIMULTANEOUSLY, with the size of your ecosystem and NOT the physical size of your company.